 How to Use Brazil Nuts

 Brazil nuts may be eaten raw, blanched, or roasted.
-Try using Brazil nuts in…
+To enjoy the many benefits of Brazil nuts, try them in…

 - Trail mix: Combine 1 cup Brazil nuts, 1 cup almonds, ¼ cup pumpkin seeds, a handful of goji berries, some toasted coconut flakes, and dried pineapple.